 BOAH Pre-Entry Permit Application must be completed and submitted at least 14 days before the proposed date of movement with all required documentation.
 (Print or download, listed below, the following permit application and submit to the address on the form.)

-· negative tests for VHS must be obtained on 60 fish samples from a lot size of 2000 or more*, (annually) according to AFS-FHS Bluebook standards
+Negative tests for VHS must be obtained on 60 fish samples from a lot size of 2000 or more*, (annually) according to AFS-FHS Bluebook standard.

 *Contact BOAH for specific numbers, if the lot or farm contains fewer fish than the listed totals, or for more information.
 A valid Pre-Entry Permit must be in possession of the hauler while the fish are being transported.

-Biosecurity protocol in place at the facility of origin.
+Biosecurity protocol should be in place at the facility of origin.

 Fish Hauler's Permit

 +/- Aquaculture Permit